statelyai/xstate/.changeset/red-ants-lick.md

 ```

 The extension will automatically add a type assertion to this property, which allows for type-safe access to a lot of XState's API's.

+⚠️ This feature is in beta.
+Actions/services/guards/delays might currently get incorrectly annotated if they are called "in response" to always transitions or raised events.
+We are working on fixing this, both in XState and in the typegen.